Roland Culver: Early life

 After Highgate School, Culver joined the Royal Air Force and served as a pilot from 1918 to 1919.

 Career

 After considering other careers, Culver turned to acting, graduating from the Royal Academy of Dramatic Art.
 He debuted on the stage in 1924 at Hull Repertory Theatre and, by 1931, was appearing in films in which he was known for his portrayals of impeccable English gentlemen not given to displays of emotion.
+He played Algernon in a 1953 sound recording of The Importance of Being Earnest; the all-star cast also included John Gielgud as Jack, Edith Evans as Lady Bracknell, Celia Johnson as Cecily and Pamela Brown as Gwendolen.

 In the 1960s Culver branched out into television, before finally retiring in 1983.
-In 1960, he appeared in Five Finger Exercise at the Music Box Theatre in New York City.
+In 1960 he appeared in Five Finger Exercise at the Music Box Theatre in New York City.
 He was nominated for the 1966 Tony Award for Best Performance by a Leading Actor in a Play for Ivanov.
 In 1974, he played the irascible Duke of Omnium and Gatherum in the popular BBC adaptation of The Pallisers.
 He took the role of Claudius opposite Paul Scofield's celebrated Hamlet in Howard Sackler's production for Caedmon Shakespeare Recordings in 1963.